 In November 2020, Mark Lievonen, C.M. was appointed to the Company's Board of Directors.
 Mr. Lievonen is the former President of Sanofi Pasteur Limited, the Canadian vaccine division of Sanofi.
 Under his leadership, Sanofi Pasteur became a billion dollar enterprise in Canada, manufacturing over 50 million doses of vaccines for both domestic and international markets.
 Mr. Lievonen spearheaded a cancer vaccine program and supported the launch of a five-component pertussis vaccine, which is widely used to this day.
 He has also served on a number of public and not-for-profit boards and industry organizations including as Chair of BIOTECanada and Rx&D (now Innovative Medicines Canada).
-Currently, Mr. Lievonen is the Co-Chair of the Government of Canada's COVID-19 Vaccine Task Force, a Director of OncoQuest Pharmaceuticals Inc., Biome Grow Inc., and the Gairdner Foundation.
-He holds a BBA in accounting and an MBA in finance and marketing from the Schulich School of Business, York University, and is a FCPA.
+Currently, Mr. Lievonen is the Co-Chair of the Government of Canada's COVID-19 Vaccine Task Force, a Director of Biome Grow Inc. and the Gairdner Foundation and Chair of the Board of Quest PharnaTech Inc. He holds a BBA in accounting and an MBA in finance and marketing from the Schulich School of Business, York University, and is a FCPA.